Police COVID crackdown slammed as racist and heavyhanded

-Meanwhile National Cabinet is due to meet on Friday to discuss a range of COVID measures including compulsory vaccination of disability workers and home quarantine for fully vaccinated travellers.
+Meanwhile, also on Friday, national cabinet will meet to discuss a range of COVID measures, including compulsory vaccination of disability workers and home quarantine for fully vaccinated travellers.

 Ms Berejiklian has hinted the Canterbury-Bankstown, Fairfield and Liverpool local government areas could be subject to stricter COVID-19 restrictions.

-Case numbers are surging in the area, with NSW Health picking up unlinked cases in Fairfield.
+Case numbers are surging in the area, with NSW Health finding unlinked cases in Fairfield.

-NSW Police Deputy Commissioner Mal Lanyon said the police deployment would involve Dog and Mounted Unit, Traffic and Highway Patrol Command, PolAir and Police Transport Command, as well as general duties officers from the South West Metropolitan Region.
+Mr Lanyon said the deployment would involve the dog and mounted united, traffic police, PolAir and the police transport command, as well as general duties officers from the local area.

-“Our police will be targeting the people who think the rules don’t apply to them,” said Mr Lanyon.
+“Our police will be targeting the people who think the rules don’t apply to them,” Mr Lanyon said.

 “Those people are putting everyone’s lives at risk, including their own families, and working to prolong the lockdown.”

-However some have slammed the police response as discriminatory, given the strong presence of multicultural communities in that part of Sydney.
+However, some have slammed the operation as discriminatory, given the strong presence of multicultural communities in that part of Sydney.

 “The *only* logic for targeting the most multicultural part of Sydney is the racist over policing of people of colour.”